sjsu-library/unionist/_template/unionist--text-0077.md

   demonstration of man’s susceptibilities of religious<br>  affections, of a sense of guilt, of his need of atonement, and of the dreadful<br>  errors, into which he may be plunged without the guidance of a divine<br>  revelation!<br></p>
-scholarlyNotes: An unusual decision, for page one at the time of the trial.
-The full-on
+scholarlyNotes: 'An unusual decision, for page one at the time of the trial. '
-commentary:
+commentary: 'While it is interesting that this occupies part of page one, in the very midst of the trial over the Black Law, the discussion about religious sensibilities in this reflective travelogue certainly speaks to the Romantic spirit, and the emergence in New England of Emersonian Transcendentalism at this same time.
+Hannah More (1745-1833), the author of <em>The Sheperd of Salisbury Plain</em>, was an important female voice on the literature of the time, though not well-known today. '
-relatedPeople:
+relatedPeople: Hannah More
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0150
 relatedText:
 relatedTextIssue:
 filename: